Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUDGMENT (IRELAND)

-Competent old school thrash played with energy and gusto; the sound quality is a bit buzzy, and stands a bit on the way of the guitars.
-The singer has an expressive semi-clean tember who delivers despite the noisy background.
+Competent old school thrash played with energy and gusto; the sound quality is a bit fuzzy and stands a bit on the way of the guitars.
+The singer has an expressive semi-clean timbre who delivers despite the noisy background.
 The tempos vary, but the highlight would be the faster numbers ("Perfect Murder", "Killing You") where the guys touch the Bay-Area.
 The closing "Magic Mushroom" is a less serious all-instrumental crossover cut.

 The Perfect Murder Demo, 1990